humanmade/altis-local-chassis/docs/README.md

 You should now be able to browse your local environment via HTTPS without certificate warnings.

-**Note:** the above command only supports OSX and Windows currently.
+**Note:** this command only supports OSX and Windows currently.

+### Firefox

+Because the Firefox browser uses its own certificate store you will either need to install the generated certificate file manually or alternatively follow these steps:

+1. Open Firefix
+1. Browse to `about:config`
+1. Set `security.enterprise_roots.enabled` to true